jihunhwang/jihunhwang.github.io/_posts/2024-02-01-New_Year_CTF_2024_writeup.md

 c2_list = c2_cube.nth_root(3, all=True)
 {% endhighlight %}

 <p>BUT, then at that point, you'd realize that all three $n$'s here are small enough for Sagemath to compute the <code>nth_root</code> within a reasonable time.
-So, instead of going through all these math with our hands and brain, we can just let Sagemath do all the big brain stuffs for us.
+So, instead of going through all these maths with our hands and brain, we can just let Sagemath do all the big brain stuff for us.
 Like this:</p>

 {% highlight python %}
 from Crypto.Util.number import long_to_bytes